kitchenblissca-mrslondon2.jpg

 Assembly.

 The cake layers are a bit delicate.
-Once they have cooled and you have removed the parchment, place one layer on the serving tray with the "collapsed" side up.
+Once they have cooled and you have removed the parchment, place one layer on the serving dish with the "collapsed" side up.

 Sprinkle this layer with kirschwasser - the recipe never specified the amount - whatever it takes to dampen the entire surface - that might even be 1/4 cup.
 I use a wee basting brush to apply it.

-Cover the layer with about one-third of the filling/topping.
+Cover the layer with at least one-third of the filling/topping.
 Then place a clean springform ring around this bottom layer.
+This will stabilize the cake while being chilled.

 Then carefully invert the other layer ("collapsed" side down) and nestle it on top of the filling.
 Give it a gentle push as it meets the filling below.

-You'll end up with a flat cake top and a cake that will be almost flush with the springform ring.
+You'll end up with a flat cake top and a cake that will be almost flush with the springform ring - which can be tightened a bit if necessary.
 “Baste” that with some kirschwasser as well and cover this with plastic wrap.

 Chill the cake for at least 4 hours or overnight.
 Reserve / refrigerate the rest of the chocolate mixture/icing in a covered container to be used to cover the sides and decorate before serving.